zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

 The control script is in the init.d directory:

     >>> ls(root, 'etc', 'init.d')
-    -  instance
+    -  myapp-run-instance

+Note that the deployment name is added as a prefix of the control script name.

-and the configuration files will be changed to reflect the deployment
+The configuration files have changed to reflect the deployment
 locations:

     >>> cat(root, 'etc', 'myapp-run', 'instance-zope.conf')